Rainbow Unit

 Rainbow Race Student Game

 - You supply a dice with six colors (you can buy a wooden cube at a craft store and color each side).
-Your students roll the dice and place an x in the correct column.
-They play till a color wins.
-They then answer questions about their race.

 An activity sheet for this game is provided on